 France: fast-growing and ethically aware market

 France is one of the fastest-growing markets for dried tropical fruit, with an estimated growth rate of 15% per year over the last five years.
-France is especially an attractive market for French-speaking suppliers of dried tropical fruit from West Africa (such as Burkina Faso and Ivory Coast).
+France is especially an attractive market for French-speaking suppliers of dried tropical fruit from West Africa (such as Burkina Faso, Mali and Ivory Coast).

 Private label brands of big retailers (such as Carrefour or Auchan) are very strong in sales of dried tropical fruit in France.
 Leading independent private brands include Maître Prunille and Brousse Vergez.
 Some of the brands that have a strong presence in the organic segment include Juste Bio and Daco Bello.
 Dried organic fruit is mostly used in breakfast muesli.
 However, some breakfast cereal producers use tropical fruit from freeze-dried purees instead of dried tropical fruit.